marl-Am/marl-Am.github.io/README.md

 # portfolio-website
- A website to demonstrate projects that is hosted on Github.
+ A website hosted on Github to demonstrate projects.